Updated Feb. 24, 2025

 Here’s an easy way to make sure you get enough in: Aim to get at least 25 grams of protein per meal and 10-15 grams per snack to hit a target of 100 grams of protein per day.
 That’s a palm-sized portion of meat or tofu or a cup of cottage cheese or Greek yogurt, for example.

-[Want personalized guidance on nutrition, exercise, sleep and more to make your menopause journey easier?
+[Want personalized guidance on nutrition, exercise, sleep, and more to make your menopause journey easier?
 Join the waitlist for our Ready, Set, Soar program, designed specifically for women ready to thrive during this transition.]

-Practical Ways to Boost Your Protein Intake in Menopause
+Practical Ways to Get More Protein

 Getting enough protein doesn’t have to be complicated.
 Here are some strategies that work especially well for active women, including my 1:1 coaching clients: